What are closing costs?

-What makes up your closing costs
+What makes up your closing costs?

 - Homeowners insurance.
 The first year is generally paid at closing.

 - Miscellaneous fees.
 A number of smaller fees may also be included at closing, from the cost of a credit check to the cost of registering your purchase with the local government.
-If you hire an attorney, his or her fees will generally be bundled into your closing costs as well.

 How to estimate your closing costs